gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Eclipse plugin separates output folders

-The `eclipse` plugin now defines separate output directories for each source folders.
-Also, each source folder and dependency defines an additional `gradle_source_sets` classpath attribute.
-The attribute specifies to which sourceSet the entry belonged.
-Future [Buildship](http://eclipse.org/buildship) versions will use this information to separate source sets when launching Java applications within Eclipse.
+The `eclipse` plugin now defines separate output directories for each source folder.
+This ensures that main and test classes are compiled to different directories.

+The plugin also records which Eclipse classpath entries are needed for running classes from each source folder through the new `gradle_scope` and `gradle_used_by_scope` attributes.
+Future [Buildship](http://eclipse.org/buildship) versions will use this information to provide a more accurate classpath when launching applications and tests.

 ### Parametrized tooling model builders.